turingschool/launch-curriculum/module3/lessons/week1/HowTheWebWorks.md

 3. Drop the letter in your mailbox
 4. The letter goes through the postal system and arrives at your penpal's mailbox

-YOur penpal then goes through a very similar set of steps:
+Your penpal then goes through a very similar set of steps:

 1. Read your letter and write a response
 2. Specify your address